 Age Exchange art features in national museum

-In 2020, Age Exchange collaborated with the National Maritime Museum on a unique programme to tackle isolation during the pandemic, inspired by the theme of travel.
+In 2020, Age Exchange collaborated with the National Maritime Museum on a unique programme to tackle isolation during the pandemic, inspired by the theme of travel and migration.

-Through virtual workshops and socially distanced visits inspired by the museum and its travel archives, the group was enabled to develop their own artworks.
-The resulting creations, which convey stories as varied as beloved family holidays to experiences of emigration, as well as journeys of the imagination, are now on display at the prestigious museum.
+Through virtual workshops and socially distanced visits inspired by the museum and its travel archives, the group was supported in developing their own art works reflecting their individual journeys.
+The resulting creations, which convey stories as varied as beloved family holidays to experiences of emigration, as well as journeys of the imagination, were displayed at the National Maritime Museum for 3 months until February 2022.

-The exhibition of ‘All Aboard features in the Museum’s prominent ‘Great Map exhibition space.
-It powerfully combines the museum’s historic Travel Journal Collection of diaries, letters, photography, drawings and paintings, dating from the 17th Century to the present day, with the arts works created by the Age Exchange members.
+The exhibition of ‘All Aboard” featured in the Museum’s prominent ‘Great Map’ exhibition space.
+It powerfully combined the museum’s historic Travel Journal Collection of diaries, letters, photography, drawings and paintings, dating from the 17th Century to the present day, with the art works created by the Age Exchange service users.

-The project has been generously funded by Esmée Fairbairn Collections Fund, which supports programmes that increase public engagement with museums.
+The project was generously funded by Esmée Fairbairn Collections Fund, which supports programmes that increase public engagement with museums.

 “Their artworks and stories they have shared are incredibly moving and demonstrate the true impact of practices on memory and wellbeing.
 We believe that this is a truly inspirational and important exhibition for the public to engage in.
 We’re grateful to Royal Museums Greenwich for helping us to change lives and tackle isolation during the pandemic.”